pablos123/environment/README.md

 # Environment

-I love a fast, simple, clean, robust, versatile, **_that works_** and automatized environment.
+I love a fast, simple, clean, robust, versatile and automatized environment.

-I am using this set of tools since a lot of time and I don't think I will change them soon, they just work.
+I am using this set of tools since a lot of time and I don't think I will change them any time soon. **It just works.**

-I code a lot, a lot of that is scripting.
-Some of those scripts survive the void and are here.
+I code a lot, a lot is scripting.

-Others survive but I will not use them any time soon.
-Those are here https://gist.github.com/pablos123
+Some of that code survive and I use it my environment, other code go to my [https://gist.github.com/pablos123 gits].

-Probably I am using this on the latest version of **_Linux Mint_**.
+Probably I am using this on the latest version of _Linux Mint_.

 \(Although, except for apt operations, this is probably distro agnostic.\)